raj23manj/k8-edward/README.md

 		it is an alternative to external LoadBalancer and NodePorts with ingress you can run your own ingressController(loadbalancer) within the Cluster there are default images available
+		we can use ingressController to reduce LoadBalancer costs

+	External DNS: (external-dns)
+	  we can use one loadbalancer to capture all the traffic and pass it to the ingressController works only for http(s)
+		this tool will automatically setup necessary DNS records in your external DNS server(like route53) for every hostname that you use in ingress, it'll create a new record to send traffic to your loadbalancer

+	Volumes: (volumes)
+	  stateful application

+	Volumes Provision Storage: (word press volumes)
+	  storageclass

+	Pod Presets: (pod-preset)
+	  it is used to inject information into pods at runtime it is used to inject kubernetes resources like secrets, configmaps, volumes and ENV variables, volumemounts if we have 20 apps, we can have one preset object which will inject variables to matching pods

+	Stateful Sets: (stateful)
+	  when a pod needs a stable pod hostname instead of a podname-random-hashstring Pod name identity will be using Index, like podname-0, podname-1 etc statefulsets allow stateful apps stable storage with volumes on their number deleting and/or scaling a statefulset down will not delete the volumes associated with it A statefulSet will allow your stateful app to use DNS to find other peers

+	Daemon Sets: